WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 in otherwise privileged economic and political fora, but they face technical, economic, and political barriers to entry.

 >> Decentralization produces a *more* trusted system (if well-designed)--WoT
 >produces a system that can eventually be trusted; central actors can never gain
 >that much trust. (e.g. balance of power against states, corporations etc.)

+The essential problem is to connect burgeoning new technological developments with unmet consumer needs, and vice-versa.
 In this paper, we present five use cases, from two relatively simple cases of selective disclosure, to the most extreme case of establishing government-verifiable credentials from zero for a stateless refugee.
 Basic technical/implementation needs are identified for each case, and a brief solution sketch is offered.
-Finally, common themes are examined in discussion, and future prospects are summarized.
+Finally, we examine common themes in discussion, and summarize future prospects.

 >> list use cases briefly as bulleted bold text > Each use case should include
+>"why WoT"

+## Use Cases

->"why WoT" Use Case 1.1 - Selective Disclosure: Proof of Age
+### Use Case 1 - Selective Disclosure: Proof of Age ###

 Beth wants to go to the club with her friends, but lately they've been photographing all IDs at entry for 'reasons of liability.'
 Both club owners and